In the Cloud

 Option 2: Cloud Pay Display

-The Cloud Pay Display app must be installed and running on the Clover device before you can connect.
+You need to install and start the Cloud Pay Display on the Clover device before you can connect.

 Setting the CORS domain